rundeck/docs/en/administration/configuration/config-file-reference.md

 for your users to login with the non-SSO form, you can set this property to false and it will suppress the non-SSO login form.

+### Logout behaviors

+* `rundeck.logout.expire.cookies`: comma separated list of cookie names to expire on logout

+* `rundeck.logout.redirect.url`: Redirect to this url after logout.
+This can either be a fully qualified url or a relative path.

 ### Server Settings

 * `server.session.timeout`: timeout in seconds.